I.M. Pei, architect who designed Louvre Pyramid, dies at 102

 In 1988, President Reagan honored him with a National Medal of Arts.
 He also won the prestigious Pritzker Architecture Prize, 1983, and the American Institute of Architects Gold Medal, 1979.
 President George H.W.
 Bush awarded him the Presidential Medal of Freedom in 1992.

 Pei officially retired in 1990 but continued to work on projects.
-Two of his sons, Chien Chung Pei and Li Chung Pei, former members of their father’s firm, formed Pei Partnership Archiitects in 1992.
+Two of his sons, Li Chung Pei and Chien Chung Pei, former members of their father’s firm, formed Pei Partnership Architects in 1992.
 Their father’s firm, previously I.M.
 Pei and Partners, was renamed Pei Cobb Freed & Partners.

 The museum in Qatar that opened in 2008 was inspired by Islamic architectural history, especially the 9th century mosque of Ahmed ibn Tulun in the Egyptian capital of Cairo.
 It was established by the tiny, oil-rich nation to compete with rival Persian Gulf countries for international attention and investment.

-Ieoh Ming Pei (pronounced YEE-oh ming pay) was born April 26, 1917, in Canton, China, the son of a banker.
+Ieoh Ming Pei (YEE-oh ming) was born April 26, 1917, in Canton, China, the son of a banker.
 He later said, “I did not know what architecture really was in China.
 At that time, there was no difference between an architect, a construction man, or an engineer.”

 Pei came to the United States in 1935 with plans to study architecture, then return to practice in China.
 However, World War II and the revolution in China prevented him from coming back.